cmleinz/MLX90614-pi/README.md

 # MLX90614-pi

 A minimal web service for querying data from the MLX90614 infrared thermometer.
-This is a "batteries included" implemtation including a small rest API, serving the data from the sensor in JSON form.
+This is a "batteries included" implemtation including a small REST API, serving the data from the sensor in JSON form.
 Intended for use on the raspberry pi.